wswager/evergreen_housing/README.md

 * Homes with more than four and one half bathrooms - 0.35% of total data
 * Homes with square footages greater than 4,000 - 3.21% of total data
 ***
-# Fit to Model and Refine Data
+# Modeling

+## Individual Features
+Fit Each feature individually v price to a linear regression model to assess fit.
+  Conclusion: Drop Year the House was Built due to an R-Squared value of 0.00 and a P-value of 0.10, indicating a poor fit.

+## Fit to Multiple Linear Regression Model, Analyze Fit Metrics, Refine Data, and Remodel to Assess Change
-## Explore Removal of Additional Fields
+### Explore Removal of Additional Fields
-* Columns based on lack of statistical significance (P-vlaue): Grade, Condition
+Columns based on lack of statistical significance (P-vlaue): Grade, Condition
   Conclusion: Changes discarded due to R-squared and Root Mean Squared Error decreasing, indicating a worsening of fit.

-* Columns based on excessive correlation (multicollinearity): Floors
+Columns based on excessive correlation (multicollinearity): Floors
   Conclusion: Changes discarded due to R-squared and Root Mean Squared Error decreasing, indicating a worsening of fit.

-## Define and Drop Additional Outliers
+### Define and Drop Additional Outliers
-* Define and drop additional outliers identified after modeling disrupting the model accuracy

-Homes priced higher than $1,000,000.00 - 3.24% of total data
+Define and drop additional outlier: Homes priced higher than $1,000,000.00 - 3.24% of total data
   Conclusion: R-squared decreased

 ***
 # Final Model